norbert-mosinski/route-master/README.md

     // Handle the error
   });
 ```
-For more detailed usage examples and configuration options, please refer to the documentation.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.